cpetrich/counterfeit_DS18B20/README.md

 The chips follow the description of Family A1 above with the following exceptions \[5\]:
 * Both alarm registers are set to 0x00 (scratchpad bytes 2 and 3).
-* The conversion resolution is set to 9 bits (i.e., both configuartion bits are 0).
+* The conversion resolution is set to 9 bits (i.e., both configuration bits are 0).
 * Both trim values are 0x00, resulting in wrong temperatures (i.e., very low) and conversion times in the range of 400 to 500 ms.
 	+ Once trim values are set to something reasonable, the time for temperature conversion is within the range specified for Family A1 above.